ksuthalia/ko-taemin/_docs/Data_Science/Basic.md

 2. As we approach a local minimum, gradient descent will automatically take smaller steps.
 So no need to decrease α over time.

 >A cost function is something we want to minimize.
 For example, our cost function might be the sum of squared errors over the training set.
 Gradient descent is a method for finding the minimum of a function of multiple variables.
 So we can use gradient descent as a tool to minimize our cost function.

+**Batch Gradient descent:** a method looks at every example in the entire training set on every step

+---